 When Mayor Don Stephens passed away in 2007, the Village of Rosemont Board of Trustees immediately voted unanimously to appoint their fellow board member of 18 years, and the late mayor’s son, Brad Stephens, to the Office of the Mayor, completing his father’s term.

-Since then, Mayor Brad Stephens was elected to his first full term by a mandate (97 percent of voters) and this year, ran unopposed, therefore winning his second term.
+Since then, Mayor Brad Stephens was elected to his first full term by a mandate (97 percent of voters).

 Progress is still Rosemont’s hallmark standard and will be for many years to come.

-Mayor Brad Stephens is now working on the first development ever created on one of the village’s busiest and most visible and historic intersections: the northwest corner of River and Higgins Roads, where pioneers tread, is the site of the Hampton Inn & Suites Hotel, a new parking garage and the American Academy of Orthopaedic Surgeons.
+Mayor Brad Stephens recently worked on the first development ever created on one of the village’s busiest and most visible and historic intersections: the northwest corner of River and Higgins Roads.
+Where pioneers once tread, is the site of the Hampton Inn & Suites Hotel, a new parking garage and the American Academy of Orthopaedic Surgeons.

-He is also implementing a major transportation plan that will yield new access to O’Hare and greatly widen and improve many other roads and thoroughfares throughout Rosemont.
+He is also implemented a major transportation plan along Balmoral Avenue which yielded new access to O’Hare and greatly widen and improve many other roads and thoroughfares throughout Rosemont.

 The energetic Mayors Don and Brad Stephens have made Rosemont an economic engine for the State of Illinois, for more than five decades.